 In 2016, K. Anders Ericsson published, Peak: Secrets from the New Science of Expertise.
 In this book, Ericsson confirmed that, for most adults, mastering a complex set of new skills does in fact take 10,000+ hours.
 Ericsson's insights about deliberate practice -- along with Simon's discoveries about focused attention, Kolb's insights about experiential learning, and Mezirow's propositions about transformational learning -- show us how to accelerate the pace and effectiveness of an individual's Back-End learning efforts.
 In fact, the effective integration of Simon, Ericsson, Kegan, and Mezirow into one developmental program seems to dramatically reduce the time it takes for an adult learner to successfully translate their formal Front-End educational efforts into Back-End experiential learning experiments that let them master complex new skills in much fewer than the 10,000 hours that Simon proscribed.

-Finally, let me say that this blog is just the first in a series of four short articles that will explore the ways in which formal Front-End educational efforts can be, and should be, tied to relevant Back-End experiential and transformational learning programs.
-Intense, emotionally charged educational programs plus trust-based, self-directed learning efforts are the equation that lets you translate all your learning efforts into successful personal or professional development, especially when these two components are well designed, fully integrated, and appropriately supported.
-The next articles I publish will be all about many of the issues and ideas central to these kinds of learning efforts.
+The essential point here is that our formal front-end educational efforts must be tied to our unique, personally designed back-end experiential and transformational learning efforts.
+Intense, emotionally charged educational programs plus trust-based, self-directed learning experiments create the learning equation that lets you translate all your learning efforts into successful personal or professional development.
+This is especially true when these two components are well designed, fully integrated, and appropriately supported.